Neurodivergent Informed Therapy

 Autistic Burnout

-Inner Child Work & Self-Compassion for Late Diagnosed Neurodivergence
+Inner Child Work for Late Diagnosed Neurodivergence

 Discovering your neurodivergence later in life can be a transformative experience.
 It often sets you on a journey to find techniques and support that truly align with who you are.
 This journey focuses on learning to unmask, understanding and articulating your needs, and ultimately embracing your most authentic self.
 We may have spent years believing we are lazy, dramatic, emotionally weak, incapable, bad at parenting, bad at relationships, bad at life- just not good enough: our identities built around intense self-criticism.